DormantLogician/equal-language-concept/doc/Structure.md

 In this example, capture extracts value of 'B'.

-Labels are also used as placeholders for locations, which may be written to in order to send output outside of program and/or store categories locally, and read from in order to continuously or non-continuously draw categories into a service from outside of program, or to enable one service to read from another service's exports.
+Labels are also used as placeholders for locations, which may be intersected with in order to send output outside of program and/or store categories locally, and read from in order to continuously or non-continuously draw categories into a service from outside of program, or to enable one service to read from another service's exports.

 Categories may expand themselves recursively within same category using syntax with caret (^) symbol - for example: